Himabindhu2005/kabaddi-score/README.md

-made a score board using javascript
+made a score board using javascript, which can be reset by clicking newgame button